Social Work (SWK)

 Course Description: Focuses on the development and enhancement of the student's practice skills and the integration of practicum and class content.
 Students at the foundation level of the M.S.W. degree program complete 480 clock hours of field practicum during the fall and spring semesters.
 They are in one continuous field placement for 16 hours per week for 30 weeks.
 Prerequisite(s): Admission into the MSW program.

-SWK 610 Practicum in Social Work: Clinical Credits: 8
+SWK 610 Practicum in Social Work: Rural Social Work Practice Credits: 8

 Typically Offered: Fall, Spring.